What is Cardiovascular Disease?

 Cardiovascular disease, also called heart disease, includes numerous problems, many of which are related to a process called atherosclerosis.
 Atherosclerosis is a condition that develops when a substance called plaque builds up in the walls of the arteries.
 This buildup narrows the arteries, making it harder for blood to flow through.
 If a blood clot forms, it can stop the blood flow, and this can cause a heart attack or stroke.

 A heart attack occurs when the blood flow to a part of the heart is blocked by a blood clot.
 If this clot cuts off the blood flow completely, the part of the heart muscle supplied by that artery begins to die.

 Another possibility is that the inflammation caused by periodontal disease increases plaque buildup, which may contribute to swelling of the arteries.
-Researchers have found that people with periodontal disease are almost twice as likely to suffer from coronary artery disease.
+Research has found that individuals who have periodontal disease are nearly twice as likely to also have coronary artery disease.

 Unlike many other chronic medical conditions, cardiovascular disease is treatable and reversible, even after a long history of disease.

 Because periodontal disease can exacerbate existing heart conditions, patients at risk for infective endocarditis – inflammation of the inner lining of the heart -may require antibiotics prior to dental procedures.
 Your dentist and cardiologist will be able to determine if your heart condition requires use of antibiotics prior to dental procedures.